RoboSchmied/Documentation/EX-F1/exf1-disassemle.md

 ### Tips

 - Turning the cam upside down (+ sometimes shaking a bit) made it possible starting (passing optics test) with the damaged optic.
-- Remember every screw position exacly!
+- Remember every screw position exactly!
 There are many kinds and sizes of screws on this camera.
 - Keep the sensor and lenses clean.
 Wear gloves!